-Westwood Update copy deadlines 2017 Please note that the Westwood Update is published bimonthly, every other month.
+Westwood Update copy deadlines 2020 Please note that the Westwood Update is published bimonthly, every other month. (yes I know that this could mean twice a month, hence the "every other".
+It would be easier if it was every month!
 Copy needs to be submitted the month before the issue.
-Deadlines for receipt of copy for 2017 are listed below:
+Deadlines for receipt of copy for 2020 are listed below:

 Please note that if you do not have any news to report to contact me and that all contributions will be acknowledged.
 If you do not receive an acknowledgement I have not received your copy - please send it again.

 Thank you Geoff Edwards Editor Westwood Update and website